Webinar

 • They are fully tax compliant - taxes are calculated and remitted on the seller's behalf, covering regional and global sales tax, as well as VAT

-• Customers (both sellers and end users) can leverage support from a merchant of record, freeing up more of the seller's time
+• Customers (both sellers and end users) can leverage customer support from a merchant of record for transactions, freeing up more of the seller's time

-• Opting for a merchant of record like Paddle means there's a lower level of admin involved for sellers, thanks to our API-first approach
+• Opting for a MoR like Paddle means there's a lower level of admin involved for sellers.
+You can get set up easily thanks to our API-first approach

-• Best for: SaaS, digital products, apps sold on the web and online games
+• Best for: SaaS, digital products, apps sold on the web, online games

 payfac vs merchant of record